Ladies and Lads of the Elks

 Come visit – there is no obligation to join.
 All you have to do is show up to our meeting, pay the minimal annual dues of $12/year, and join in on the fun.
 We promise that you will feel welcome and rewarded for your choice to become a member.

-We meet the first Saturday of the month at 10 a.m. at the Lodge.
+We meet at the Lodge on the first Tuesday of the month at 6:30 pm in the PER Room.

 Programs and Charities We Support